phyloworks/macrodiv-seminar/README.md

 * Tracer: [http://tree.bio.ed.ac.uk/software/tracer/](http://tree.bio.ed.ac.uk/software/tracer/)
 * FigTree: [http://tree.bio.ed.ac.uk/software/figtree/](http://tree.bio.ed.ac.uk/software/figtree/)
 * R: [https://cran.r-project.org/](https://cran.r-project.org/)
-* R Phylogenetics Packages: Install the [Phylogenetics Task View](https://cran.r-project.org/web/views/Phylogenetics.html) to get most of the packages for comparative phylogenetics (this can take a while):
+* R Phylogenetics Packages: Install the [Phylogenetics Task View](https://cran.r-project.org/web/views/Phylogenetics.html) to get most of the packages for comparative phylogenetics (this can take a while and may have some issues depending on version of R or operating system):

 ```
 install.packages("ctv")
 library("ctv")
 install.views("Phylogenetics")
 ```
+*If you have problems installing the phylogenetics task view, we can troubleshoot these in the first couple meetings.

 Other helpful tools: